godatadriven/godatadriven-blog/content/some-recommendations-in-neo4j.md

      Graph Database - Amsterdam | 106
     (2 rows)

 The result shows us how many people went into the training data set for each group.
+We need to remember those number for later reference, as they will be the denominators in some of the calculations we'll do.

-### Independence for all features!
+### Introducing Bayes
-Next up we need to know the total number of people in the training data.
+Let's look at how liking different topics adds to the chance of someone being a graph database person.
+For this, we also need to know the total number of people in the training data.
 Of course we can add up the numbers above, but where's the fun in that.
 Let's query for it.

     :::cypher
     match